manticoresoftware/manticoresearch/manual/Quick_start_guide.md

 <!-- end -->

 <!-- example create -->
-## Create an index
+## Create a table

-Let's now create an index called "products" with 2 fields:
+Let's now create a table called "products" with 2 fields:
 * title - full-text field which will contain our product's title
 * price - of type "float"